lesovsky/noisia/README.md

 - `temporary files` - queries that produce on-disk temporary files due to lack of `work_mem`.
 - `terminate backends` - terminate random backends (or queries) using `pg_terminate_backend()`, `pg_cancel_backend()`.
 - `failed connections` - exhaust all available connections (other clients unable to connect to Postgres)
+- `fork connections` - execute single, short query in a dedicated connection (lead to excessive forking of Postgres backends).
 - ...see built-in help for more runtime options.

 #### Disclaimer